mdlincoln/mdlincoln.github.io/_posts/2016-04-07-exploring-depictions-of-amsterdam-with-palladio.md

 Drag the file `object_attributes.csv` into the window where it says "Load .csv or spreadsheet".
 You should see text fill the box.
 Click load.

 You should now see the data loaded into Palladio.
-Let's call our project name "Depicitons of Amsterdam", and the table name "Rijksmuseum objects".
+Let's call our project name "Depictions of Amsterdam", and the table name "Rijksmuseum objects".

 ## Checking our data